ezeoleaf/awesome-golang-repositories/README.md

 [franz-go](https://github.com/twmb/franz-go): franz-go contains a feature complete, pure Go library for interacting with Kafka from 0.8.0 through 3.3+.
 Producing, consuming, transacting, administrating, etc.
 [oauth-showcase](https://github.com/zcubbs/oauth-showcase): This is a simple showcase of the OAuth 2.0 authorization code flow written in GO.
 With a server and a client.
 Both components are fully customizable and can be used as a template for your own projects.
 [go-kik](https://github.com/4kelly/go-kik): A Go client library for the Kik bot API.
 Unfortunately, I missed the bot craze by about 4 years on this one.
 I wrote it strictly to practise Go.
 [genqlient](https://github.com/Khan/genqlient): a truly type-safe Go GraphQL client
+[kubeshark](https://github.com/kubeshark/kubeshark): The API traffic viewer for Kubernetes providing deep visibility into all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
+Think TCPDump and Wireshark re-invented for Kubernetes